marneo23/clothes-store/README.md

 # clothes-store
-sample clothing brand website, trying to work on my responsiveness-orientation :)
+Sample website for a clothing brand, trying to work on my JS skills & responsiveness-orientation :)